Author: Dana Edwards

 Think, Jake, think.

-The bus rounded the corner and stopped right in front of us.
+Just then the bus rounded the corner and stopped right in front of us.
 The door opened and there sat the meanest looking bus driver I’d ever seen in my entire life.
 She had crazy curly hair that stuck out from under an Atlanta Braves cap.
 I looked closer and I’m pretty sure she had a mustache.
 I would have thought she was a man if it weren’t for the pink and purple striped socks she was wearing with her sandals.

 She snarled like the neighbor’s Dobermans as she gave a look to me and Harold, and then she said the best words I’d ever heard, “Shorty, you sit up front with all the other sixth graders and you with the Star Wars lunchbox, sit in Row Ten through Fifteen.”
 I couldn’t believe my luck—for once it paid off to be, as my sister called it, “physically immature.”
 The bus driver recognized me as a sixth grader, but because Harold was a good two feet taller than me, she mistook him for a 7th or 8th grader.